sepehr/homebrew-caskroom/README.md

-# Homebrew Cask Tap For Custom Formulaes
+# Custom Homebrew Cask Tap
-This is a brew cask tap repository for not-officially supported apps and fonts I personally use.
-Please note that this repo does not host any of these apps or fonts.
-It just links to them on external resources.
+This is a brew cask tap repository for unofficial app/font casks I personally use.
+Please note that this repo does not host any apps or fonts, it just provides homebrew formulaes that links to them on external resources.

-## Currently Available Casks
+### Casks
 - Popcorn Time

-## Fonts
+### Fonts
-- Iranian Sans
+- Sansie

 ## Installation
 ```shell